artefactual-labs/pygfried/README.md

 # Pygfried

-CPython extension of [sigfried], a signature-based file format identification tool written in Go.
+CPython extension of [siegfried], a signature-based file format identification tool written in Go.

 No animals were harmed in the making of this extension.